mloeff/metric-points-wordpress-error-tracking/INSTALL.md

 **Connection Test Fails:**
 - Verify your API key format (should start with `err_`)
-- Check that your endpoint URL is correct
 - Ensure your Metric Points service is running
 - Check for firewall or network restrictions

 **Errors Not Appearing:**
 - Verify the plugin is enabled
-- Check that both API key and endpoint are configured
+- Check that your API key is configured
 - Enable debug mode to see console messages
 - Check browser console for JavaScript errors